adobe/spectrum-web-components/tools/reactive-controllers/downstate.md

 ## Description

-The `downstate` controller is designed to manage the down state styles of a custom element in a web application.
-This controller is particularly useful for creating interactive elements that visually respond to user input, such as buttons or interactive components.
+The `downstate` controller enables an element to be visually "pressed" when it is interacted with via a pointing device.

 ### Usage